 If someone is not willing to get better at something, it’s not a passion, it’s a past time.

 Start making small yet intentional behavioral changes.
 For me that has looked like working out consistently, reading regularly, and creating space for the things I value.
 I have also utilized accountability partners to assist in keeping me on track and focused on my growth.

 Success is available to all of us, and we achieve it by first redefining it, and secondly, by adopting disciplined and intentional actions in areas of our lives that matter.

 Let your passions drive you to a place of abundance and gratitude; and position you in a place to both receive and provide breakthrough opportunities.

-Remember, there is a light at the end of the tunnel, the question is whether or not you are willing to look for it.
+Remember, there is a light at the end of the tunnel, the question is whether or not you are willing to pursue it.